-After breakfast, a full day of sightseeing in Almaty: visit Panfilov Park, Zenkov (wooden constructed) Cathedral, St. Nicholas Cathedral, National Musical Instruments Museum, Central State Museum, Almaty’s Green Bazaar,a panoramic view from Kok Tobe.
-Return to hotel for overnight in Almaty.
+After breakfast, a full day of sightseeing in Almaty: visit Panfilov Park, Zenkov (wooden constructed) Cathedral, St. Nicholas Cathedral, National Musical Instruments Museum, Central State Museum, Almaty Green Bazaar,a panoramic view from Kok Tobe.
+Overnight in Almaty.

 Day 8: Almaty – Bishkek (Kazakhstan/Kyrgyzstan) [B,L,D]

 After breakfast depart Almaty and drive to Bishkek via a newly built highway.
 In route, watch the natural landscapes.
 In the afternoon, arrival in Bishkek.
 Check into the hotel.
-Afternoon, sightseeing of Bishkek: visit Central Museum (museum is closed for reconstruction), Independence Square, Philharmonic Square, University Boulevard, and TSUM.
+Afternoon, sightseeing of Bishkek: visit Central Museum area, Independence Square, Philharmonic Square, University Boulevard, and TSUM.
 Overnight in Bishkek.

 Day 9: Bishkek – Issyk Kul – Karakol (Kyrgyzstan) [B,L,D]

 After breakfast, you drive to Karakol town situated in the east of the lake area, at the foot of the most picturesque mountains of Tian Shan.
 The way passes along the south shore of Issyk Kul.
 Follow the way along the shore of Issyk Kul till Karakol town.
 On the way stop in yurt makers village Kyzyl Tuu and visit yurt masters home.
 Visit Djety Oguz Canyon on the way.
 Djety Oguz in Kyrgyz means “Seven Bulls”.
 This picturesque gorge is named so because of the red rocky sand formations covered with forests of Tien Shan spruces.
 Overnight in Karakol.